Fracturing of new concrete stumps.

 - Reinforcing being too close to the concrete surface.

-Often concrete stumps are not the correct product to use.
+Often concrete stumps are not the correct support to use.
 This is dependent on different circumstances.

-- Better still, believe it or not, timber stumps.
+- Better still, believe it or not, treated hardwood timber stumps.

 Misconception of timber stumps: